Want to hike up Mam Tor in the Peak District but not sure what walk is best for you?

 If you’re visiting the Peak District for the day or weekend and want to do walk up Mam Tor then take a read of these 10 different routes and see which one suits you best.

 The walks start from the main locations surrounding Mam Tor – (Castleton, Edale, Barber Booth, Hope and Mam Nick car park).
-And are a mix of different lengths from a lovely short 3-mile route to a huge 20-mile option, as well as plenty of ones in between.
+And are a mix of different length Mam Tor walking routes from a lovely short 3-mile route to a huge 20-mile option, as well as plenty of ones in between.

 Are you planning a Peak District trip to hike Mam Tor?
 Ask me any more questions in the comments below.